ahmedbda/sat-security-visualizer/README.md

-# Satellite security visualizer
+# Satellite constellation visualizer

-Work in progress (web app that lets the user interact with a satellite network, attacking it and seeing how it affects its security system)
+Work in progress (web app that lets the user interact with a satellite network, checking the objects state)